 "For I gave them the words [teachings] You gave me and they accepted them.
 They knew with certainty that I came from You, and they believed that You sent me."
 (John 17:8)Those who accepted Jesus' teachings would be none other than Jesus' followers and students.
 And the fact that Jesus is stating they knew Jesus was sent by God is clear about Jesus' identity.

-Now Jesus is stating that during the time Jesus "was with them" - which clearly means that period when Jesus was physically present with his students - he "protected them and kept them safe."
+Now Jesus is stating that during the time Jesus "was with them" - pointing to that period when Jesus was physically present with his students - that he "protected them and kept them safe."

-This clearly indicates that Jesus is not taking personal credit for the means by which he protected and kept safe his disciples.
-He is clearly indicating that the means by which he was able to protect and keep his disciples safe was "by that Name."
+This indicates that Jesus did not take personal credit for the means by which he protected and kept safe his disciples.
+He indicates that the means by which he was able to protect and keep his disciples safe was "by that Name."

-Once again, this clarifies one of the key teachings of Jesus that is virtually ignored by ecclesiastical Christianity today: The power of reciting and praising God's Holy Names.
+This clarifies one of the key teachings of Jesus virtually ignored by sectarian institutions today: The power of praising God's Names.

 "That Name" confirms Jesus previous statement:

-The teaching of glorifying God's Holy Names in congregations and by recitation is also clarified in other statements, as shown in the link above.
+The teaching of glorifying God's Names in congregations is also clarified in other statements, as shown in the link above.